wille179-v2/crude-alien-tech/README.md

 Recommended Mods:
 * [Flare Stack](https://mods.factorio.com/mod/Flare%20Stack) (100% compatible, provides an alternate method of venting excess gasses)
-* [Any Planet Start](https://mods.factorio.com/mod/any-planet-start) (WIP.
+* [Any Planet Start](https://mods.factorio.com/mod/any-planet-start) (100% compatable with vanilla planets.
 When starting on Fulgora, Vulcanus, Gleba, or Aquilo, the crude version of each building is disabled but the recipes to enable their crafting and full use elsewhere in the solar system remains.
 When starting on another planet, you skip the crude version of that planet's signature building.)
-* [Wooden Fulgora: Coralmium Agriculture](https://mods.factorio.com/mod/fulgora-coralmium-agriculture) and [Wooden Vulcanus: Sulfuric Bacteria](https://mods.factorio.com/mod/vulcanus-sulfuric-bacteria) (100% compatible.
-Both mods provide extra wood options for use on Fulgora/Vulcanus, though neither are required to get wood on both planets.)
+* [Wooden Fulgora: Coralmium Agriculture](https://mods.factorio.com/mod/fulgora-coralmium-agriculture), [Wooden Vulcanus: Sulfuric Bacteria](https://mods.factorio.com/mod/vulcanus-sulfuric-bacteria), and [Wooden Aquilo: Seabloom Algaculture](https://mods.factorio.com/mod/aquilo-seabloom-algaculture) (100% compatible.
+All three mods provide extra wood options for use on Fulgora, Vulcanus, and Aquilo, though none are required to get wood on any of those planets.)
 * Other wood-related mods, such as Wooden Military or Wooden Industry (No native compatibility, but should be fine to install as-is.)

 Other compatible Mods: